 Does LOTO Apply to Forklift Battery Replacement?

-Only authorized, trained personnel should apply locks/tags.
-Operators must report hazards but avoid interfering with isolation devices unless re-energizing post-maintenance.
+Only authorized, trained personnel should apply LOTO devices.
+Operators should report hazards but avoid interfering with lockout mechanisms.